getcoding-ca/handbook/docs/Students/1-welcome.md

 - Code +15 hours a week consistently
 - Not to take long breaks from the program
 - Maintain a great relationship with your coach
+- Don't apply to jobs without our feedback

 You can expect us to: